panta82/yaal/README.md

 ----

-Or, Yet Another Async Library <small>(clever, huh?)</small>.
+Yet Another Async Library.
 Execute any number of tasks, with any number of arguments, in parallel or series.
-Receive all the results, and then easily parse them to get the data you need.
-The one async function to rule them all.
+Receive all the results, and then easily manipulate them to get the data you need.
+The one async function to rule them all (or at least that's the goal).

 Install with: